DETAILED ACTION

 RE claim 1, Nelam teaches An apparatus comprising: at least one processor system (Fig 5, abstract, [0073]) configured to:

-Nelam is silent RE: determine a projection error estimate.
+Nelam is silent RE: determine a projection error estimate and Block compression (BC) modes.
 However Nystad teaches computing projection error or variance/direction vector in abstract, [0011]-[0020], [0103] to effectively choose the color space and compute the two endpoint colors to be used in typical BCX encoding schemes.
-This is readily available in Nelam [0035] “the partition estimation unit 104 applies a K-Mean clustering algorithm to group block texels into different partitions.
-Then, the extracted partition pattern from the K-means clustering is compared to pre-defined partition patterns to select ‘N’ number of best partition patterns.
-Finally, the partition estimation unit 104 selects a partition pattern with the least partition error.”
-And [0037] “determine an initial combined error by combining the weight decimation error and a color format choice error individually for each of the decimated grids.”
+This is readily available in Nelam [0035] and [0037] “determine an initial combined error by combining the weight decimation error and a color format choice error individually for each of the decimated grids.”
 Wherein the mapping the texels into different groups is functionally equivalent to projecting the pixel for cluster fit causing the projection error known in the BC7/ISPC encoders, described by Nystad ([0047]) wherein ASTC and BCX are both wellknown encoders implementing block-based encoding schemes.

-Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention that Nelam implicitly teaches a projection error estimate as the partition or the color format choice error, or can equally be applied as suggested by Nysad, to effectively choose the color space and two endpoint colors to be used in each of BC modes and thereby ensuring system effectiveness and user experience.
+Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to include in Nelam a projection error estimate as the partition or the color format choice error and Block compression (BC) modes as suggested by Nysad, to effectively select the color space and two endpoint colors to be used leading to the corresponding BC modes and thereby ensuring system effectiveness and user experience.

 RE claim 2, Nelam as modified by Nystad teaches wherein the plural BC modes comprise plural BC7 modes (Nystad [0047] wherein the error estimation before compression for each model of Nelam Figs 2-3, [0023], [0053]-[0055], can be equally applied for the projection and quantization error in all of BC7 modes).